Fragrance scents

-We’ve all done it.
-We’ve noticed the lovely fragrance scents that our friend is wearing and you find yourself constantly noticing the whiff of a delightful perfume when you’re on a night out.
+We’ve all done it: noticed the lovely fragrance a friend is wearing and found ourselves constantly catching whiffs of their delightful perfume on a night out.

-Many women love to freshen up on a night out so we pop to the ladies’ bathroom for another spritz of our perfume before we head on back to the pub or nightclub.
+Many women love to freshen up on a night out, popping into the ladies’ room for another spritz of perfume before returning to the pub or nightclub.

 Related article: Psychology of perfume